inventables/x-carve-instructions/1000mm/step11/index.md

 <img src="./photo/limitswitch2020.png">

 If you enable homing, you'll be prompted to test the homing sequence.
-If you have your home switches installed but don't want to test them now, you can always click <strong>no, disable homing</strong>.
+If you have your home switches installed but don't want to test them now, you can always click <strong>No, disable homing</strong>.
 If you want to enable homing in the future, just run your machine through this setup again.

 <img src="./photo/homingseq2020.png">

 The last step is enabling up the z-probe.
 You can also skip this step and enable the z-probe later.
-The image that shows how the z-probe should be connected to the X-Carve.
+The image shows how the z-probe should be connected to the X-Carve.
 You do not need to have a bit installed during this step.
 If you want to continue with the setup, select <strong>Yes</strong>.

 <img src="./photo/zprobe.png">